situmtech/situm-android-getting-started/README.md

 ```

-The next step is obtain the realtime manager and invoke real time updates.
+The next step is obtain the `RealtimeManager` and invoke the `requestRealTimeUpdates` method.
 This method needs
-as parameter a request that contains the target building and the time between querys and a listener
+as parameter a `RealTimeRequest` that contains the target `Building` and the time between querys and a `RealTimeListener`
-that will respond with the current devices inside the building.
+that will respond with the current devices inside the `Building`.
-In the response we are going to place/remove markers and animate the camera between to the bounds of them.
+In the response we are going to remove/place markers and restrict the camera to the markers bounds.
 ```java
 void realtime(Building building) {
     RealTimeRequest realTimeRequest = new RealTimeRequest.Builder()